daviddicken/lab-02/README.md

 Number and name of feature: #1 Pagination

-Estimate of time needed to complete: hr
+Estimate of time needed to complete: 1.5 hr

-Start time: 1:55
+Start time: 4:30pm

-Finish time: 2:30
+Finish time: 5:45

-Actual time needed to complete:
+Actual time needed to complete: 1 hr 45 min
 30 min at start